dherrera1911/dherrera1911.github.io/_pages/software.md

 I have contributed to the following packages:

+- [**`scikit-learn`**](https://scikit-learn.org/stable/): Python package for machine learning.
+I incorporated robust covariance estimation into Quadratic Discriminant Analysis ([#32108](https://github.com/scikit-learn/scikit-learn/pull/32108)) and fixed a bias in the Minimum Covariance Determinant estimator ([#32117](https://github.com/scikit-learn/scikit-learn/pull/32117)
 - [**`geomstats`**](https://geomstats.github.io/): A Python package for performing computations and statistical analyses on manifolds.
+I improved the computation of distances between SPD matrices.
 - [**`plenoptic`**](https://plenoptic.readthedocs.io/en/latest/): A Python package for model-based synthesis of perceptual stimuli.
+I contributed to refactoring the texture synthesis model.